One of the hardest things to do is create something from nothing.

 Another way of finding angles of interest for topics that are popular and “noisy” is to look for a niche or subculture within that broader topic.

 Finding a niche is a strategy that businesses use when they are trying to enter a new market.
 The same approach can be applied to infographics and content marketing.

-8. Mash Up Two or More Infographic Ideas
+8. Mash-Up Two or More Infographic Ideas

 This approach is as straightforward as it sounds–you take two seemingly unrelated topics and mash them up.

-It never hurts to ask yourself if you honestly think your own infographic is worth reading.
+Now It never hurts to ask yourself if you honestly think your own infographic is worth reading.
 Because if you’re getting bored looking at it, then you know you have a problem.